Yucheng0208/Yucheng0208/README.md

 ## 🔬 Research Themes and Key Topics

+> [!TIP]
+> Although my research themes and key topics may appear diverse, they are all deeply interconnected by a shared vision: to explore practical challenges in daily life and to design technologies that make the future more accessible, sustainable, and intelligent.
+> Each area represents a step towards realizing this lifelong pursuit.

 | **Field**                        | **Expertise**                                                                                     |
 | -------------------------------- | ------------------------------------------------------------------------------------------------- |
 | **Artificial Intelligence (AI)** | Deep Learning, NLP, Machine Learning, Classification Methods, Data Analysis, Neural Networks      |